CraneSoftwrights/revenge/en/README.md

 ### 2.2 Player zones

 Players begin with all four of their pegs in their respective start zone.
+There is no order to removing pegs from the start zone.

 Players proceed around the play area, typically though not always in the clockwise direction.

 Players enter their safe zone from their safe zone entry point, without needing to complete their turn at their safe zone entry point, and head towards their end zone.
 Note, however, that a peg is not qualified to move if there are insufficient holes from their play position through their safe zone and to their end zone.

+Players enter the end zone based on the nature of the win that has been agreed upon before the start of the game.
+See <a href="#5-the-win">5 The win</a> for details.

 ### 2.3 Sweep zones